superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 splitter = DocumentSplitter(split_by="sentence", split_length=3, split_overlap=2)
 ```

-In this setup, we chose "sentence" for `split_by`, a choice driven to maintain granular control over the chunking process.
-The `split_length` is set to 3 sentences to ensure each chunk is sufficiently detailed yet concise, while a `split_overlap` of 2 sentences helps maintain context continuity between adjacent chunks.
-There exists no golden rule for these hyperparameters, I would advise that you try out different configurations based on the structure and type of your documents.
-For a thorough evaluation of chunking methods, check out this [article](https://superlinked.com/vectorhub/an-evaluation-of-rag-retrieval-chunking-methods).
+To maintain granular control over the chunking process, we choose to `split_by` "sentence".
+We set  `split_length` to 3 sentences to ensure each chunk is sufficiently detailed yet concise, but also retain continuity between adjacent chunks by setting `split_overlap` to 2 sentences.
+There is no universal, golden rule for these hyperparameters.
+We suggest you try out different configurations based on your documents' structure and type.
+For a thorough evaluation of chunking methods, check out [this article](https://superlinked.com/vectorhub/an-evaluation-of-rag-retrieval-chunking-methods).

 ### Document embeddings

-Embeddings are a central component of the pre-processing stage, serving as the bridge between raw text data and the sophisticated algorithms that drive RAG systems, typically Large Language Models (LLMs).
+Embeddings are central to pre-processing, connecting raw text data to the sophisticated algorithms - typically, LLMs - that drive RAG systems.
 By converting words into numerical vectors, embeddings capture the semantic relationships between different terms, enabling models to understand context and generate relevant responses.
-Selecting the right embeddings and models is critical for achieving high-quality retrieval and generation, laying the groundwork for RAG's success.
+Selecting the right embeddings and models is critical for achieving high-quality retrieval and generation.

-We will be using the `SentenceTransformersDocumentEbedder`, which is a sentence embedding model.
-This means that instead of only looking at individual words in isolation, the model considers the full context of sentences or even larger text snippets to generate embeddings.
-This approach allows for a deeper understanding of the text, capturing nuances and meanings that might be lost in word-level embeddings.
+We use a `SentenceTransformersDocumentEmbedder` model that considers the full context of sentences or even larger text snippets, rather than individual words in isolation, to generate embeddings.
+This permits a deeper understanding of the text, capturing nuances and meanings that might be lost in word-level embeddings.

 ```python
 from haystack.components.embedders import SentenceTransformersDocumentEmbedder